-Once the image is present, a Cloud Container can be set to run using the base image.
+Once the image is present, a cloud container can be set to run using the base image.
 Numerous options are available and they can be explored in the Docker documentation, but here is a very simple example where the -d flag detaches the container after it is launched:

-How are Cloud Containers Managed?
+How Are Cloud Containers Managed?

-Cloud Containers are typically managed from pre-created images that are stored on Docker Hub.
+Cloud containers are typically managed from pre-created images that are stored on Docker Hub.
 The new container can be tagged and pushed to Docker Hub if an image is updated.
 It can then be pulled from Docker Hub and started or restarted with the required environmental variables using Docker Compose.